 Three Minute Thesis

 All Salford postgraduate researchers are invited to take part in a Three Minute Thesis (3MT) competition.
-Heats of the competition will be held in the schools in the run up to SPARC 2017 and the university-wide finals will take place during the conference.
-There will be a prize for the overall Salford 3MT winner, and s/he will also be invited to participate in the UK National 3MT Competition, with a chance to win £3000 to spend on public engagement activities.
+Heats of the competition will be held in the schools in the run up to SPARC 2020 and the university-wide finals will take place on the first day of the conference.
+There will be a prize for the overall Salford 3MT winner, and they will also be invited to participate in the UK National 3MT Competition, with a chance to win a substantial cash prize to spend on public engagement activities.

 Salford Business School